slopezpereyra/EEGToolkit.jl/docs/src/index.md

 - Transparency
 - Efficiency

-*Simplicity* means that a person with little programming background should be able to use it, at least with the documentation at hand. *Transparency* means that any methodology implemented by the package should be accessible enough so as to be reported in a scientific paper.  *Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.
+*Simplicity* means that a person with only basic programming skills should be able to use it. *Transparency* means that any methodology implemented by the package should be accessible enough so as to be reported in a scientific paper.
+*Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in seconds.

 ---